digiltd/oh-rtd-test/Comfo-Air-Binding.md

     # refresh inverval in milliseconds (optional, defaults to 60000)
     #comfoair:refresh=

 The `comfoair:port` value is the path from the serial device of the ComfoAir.
-For windows systems it is ttyS0
+For windows systems it is COMx

 The `comfoair:refresh` value is the refresh interval.
 Refresh value is optional parameter.